vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 > The program runtime may be dependent only on the machine's ability to "read" it, but it's future development relies also on human digestability.

+This isn't just important for reproducible research, it's important for general software engineering.
+Some future next dude should be able to look at your code and not want to poke hotdogs into his eyes.

 ### Animation
 At this point I was going nuts, I was so excited.
 I was also unhappy with the "flowing bubbles" effect that was being used to model the fireworks.
 I had great excitement to figure out the right character to use to
-<a href="https://github.com/vsoch/algorithms/commit/29f591b53650109419e3482356c2781f843d3c23#diff-ba47e3ecc231ea5708d2dae24a5550cfR114" target="_blank">clear the terminal</a>!
-This meant that I could clear the terminal between single fireworks, and have more of an "increasing in size and exploding"
+<a href="https://github.com/vsoch/algorithms/commit/29f591b53650109419e3482356c2781f843d3c23#diff-ba47e3ecc231ea5708d2dae24a5550cfR114" target="_blank">clear the terminal</a>.
+Figuring this out
+ meant that I could clear the terminal between single fireworks, and have more of an "increasing in size and exploding" effect.
-effect.
 This was another change to the algorithm.
-I had orginally generated the design to be "hard coded" and stored with the Fireworks object, but realized that I needed to generated it on the fly, given some pre-determined variables like color and overall shape, and then vary the size.
+I had orginally generated the design to be "hard coded" and stored with the Fireworks object, but realized that I needed to generate it on the fly, given some pre-determined variables like color and overall shape, and then vary the size.
 I also decided to use my "bubble" design as an center overlay on the more firework-y design:

 <script src="https://asciinema.org/a/176100.js" id="asciicast-176100" data-speed="2" async></script>